-If a borrower returns to college, or is unemployed for an extended period of time, or is on active military duty, he or she may request that their loans be placed on deferment.
+If a borrower returns to college, or is unemployed for an extended period of time, or is on active military duty, he/she may request that his/her loans be placed on deferment.

-A lender does not have to grant deferment.
-But if the lender does grant a deferment, the borrower can temporarily postpone repaying his/her loan for a specific amount of time.
+If the lender grants a deferment, the borrower can temporarily postpone repaying his/her loan for a specific amount of time.

 What does forbearance mean?